Rideshare Accidents

 • $25,000 in property damage per accident

-During period 2 and 3, Uber and Lyft offer up to $1 million in total coverage.
+During Periods 2 and 3, Uber and Lyft offer up to $1 million in total coverage.
 So, if you were injured by a negligent Uber driver who had not accepted a ride yet, you could be able to recover up to the above-outlined policy limits.
 If you were injured as a Lyft passenger or by a rideshare driver who was distracted while looking for a passenger, you could be able to recover up to the $1 million limit.